Second hour now underway on the Rush Limbaugh program.

 This was the great debate, by the way.

-The Antifederalists, everybody praises for, you know, George Mason, Patrick Henry, for getting in there and giving us the bill of rights.
+The Anti-Federalists, everybody praises for George Mason, Patrick Henry, for getting in there and giving us the Bill of Rights.

-They weren't going to, they were not going to, okay, this new charter, this new Constitution, redo the Articles of Confederation, unless they had a bill of rights.
+They were not going to, okay, this new charter, this new Constitution, redo the Articles of Confederation, unless they had a Bill of Rights.

-The Federalists, Hamilton Mattleson, Madison and Jay, said, Wait a minute.
+The Federalists, Hamilton, Madison, and Jay, said, wait a minute.

 Right.

-And some of some of them warn that if you st you s you uh you start to write down a bill of rights, sooner or later, people are going to look to those as our only rights.
+And some of them warn that if you start to write down a Bill of Rights, sooner or later, people are going to look to those as our only rights.

-And we're going to be pleading about second amendment rights to the Supreme Court, where where the the Federalists, believe it or not, said, look, if it's not in Article 1, Article 2, Article 3, the government can't do it.
+And we're going to be pleading about Second Amendment rights to the Supreme Court, where the Federalists, believe it or not, said, look, if it's not in Article I, Article II, Article III, the government can't do it.

-Of course, if you rediscover that, if you rediscovered that, we would end up eliminating half of the national charity as uh Bob Barr once said that is now the national government.
+Of course, if you rediscover that, if you rediscovered that, we would end up eliminating half of the national charity, as Bob Barr once said, that is now the national government.

 Sure.

-How ironic, you know, and l let me I mean, not only that, uh where we spend the most.
+Let me, I mean, not only that, where we spend the most.

-I mean, if if you take a look at really the Sinequanan of education, it was to provide something free for people who couldn't afford it.
+I mean, if you take a look at really the Sinekwanon of education, it was to provide something free for people who couldn't afford it.

 Give them their property taxes back and let them buy their own education.